-The purpose of the ABAI accreditation process is to promote excellence in programs in behavior analysis, and to provide evaluation of them as a service to the public, the profession, and prospective students.
-This self-study form and set of instructions has been developed to assist in this process.
-The process for accreditation and reaccreditation are the same.
-The program initiating the request for (re)accreditation is responsible for filling out the information and mailing three copies to the chair of the Accreditation Board, along with three copies of any relevant supplemental material.
+The purpose of the ABAI accreditation process is to promote excellence in programs in behavior analysis, and to evaluate them as a service to the public, the profession, and prospective students.
+This self-study form and set of instructions have been developed to assist in this process.
+The program initiating the request for (re)accreditation is responsible for filling out the information and emailing a cop to the chair of the Accreditation Committee, along with a copy of any relevant supplemental material.
 Answers should be provided on separate sheets, with a copy of the cover sheet attached to each set.